zyzek/LEAPs/content/leaps/leap-12.md

 #### 3. LYRA Liquidity Program

 A successful token launch requires enough liquidity to enable price discovery.
-The choice of platform to distribute affects the options available to the protocol to build liquidity.
-On L1, there are several innovative models such as protocol owned liquidity and efficient renting, whereas Optimism only supports liquidity mining via Uniswap V3, which itself has several risks.
+By choosing to launch on Optimism, we are limited in the methods at our disposal.
+On L1, there are innovative bonding models that enable protocols to purchase liquidity, whereas Optimism currently only supports traditional liquidity mining via Uniswap V3.

 Uniswap v3 affords liquidity providers more flexibility than v2.
 However, it also makes on-chain staking incentives difficult.
-The Uniswap v3 staking contract allows large one tick liquidity positions to accumulate the majority of rewards.
+The staking contract allows large one tick liquidity positions to accumulate the majority of rewards.
 Ribbon's LM program has been a victim of this behaviour.

 For the launch of LYRA, we want to enjoy the benefits of Optimism without incurring any additional risks.
 That is why we are proposing a program that rewards full range positions only.
 By approximating V2, we lose capital efficiency but greatly reduce the chance of being exploited.
 Rewards will be computed off-chain in the same way that the ignition program has worked.
 The program will run for one month, after which it may be extended or alternative methods may be used if they have come online by then.